 #1: The average company maintains about 600 SaaS applications

 Or 597 applications, to be exact.
 Zylo manages more than $12 billion in active cloud spending identified from approximately $200 billion in total supplier spending.
-When we recently anonymized and aggregated all SaaS-related information in the State of Enterprise SaaS Management for 2019, this one of the most impactful pieces of data.
+When we recently anonymized and aggregated all SaaS-related information in the State of Enterprise SaaS Management for 2019, this was one of the most impactful pieces of data.

 Year over year, Gartner estimates the total SaaS market grew by about 17 percent in 2019.
 Zylo data shows similar growth amongst its customers, with the average company spending about 16 percent more year over year from 2018 to 2019.
 But the type of spending is also necessary to note here, as technology budgets become increasingly dominated by line of business (LOB) and employee spending on software.